fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 #### Open Calls

 Calling an alien method with no locks held is known as 'open-calls'.
-Invoking alien method with locks held is asking for liveness trouble because the alient method might acquire other locks leading to lock-order deadlocks.
+Invoking alien method with locks held is asking for liveness trouble because the alien method might acquire other locks leading to lock-order deadlocks.
 Here is an innocent looking example: Thread 1 calls setLocation() locking Taxi and waiting for lock on Dispatcher.
 Thread 2 calls getStatus() locking dispatcher and waiting for lock on Taxi.

 ```java
 class Taxi {